-Auto-belays are machines that allow you to climb to the top of the wall without anyone holding the ropes for you.
-They are very easy to learn how to use but do require an initial orientation.
-SFU has three auto-belays.
-If you'd like to use the auto-belays or go bouldering, you can drop in anytime during open hours.
+- Auto-Belays: Auto-belays are machines that allow you to climb to the top of the wall without anyone holding the ropes for you.
+The SFU Climbing Wall has 3 auto-belays.

-Top-roping is probably what you think of when you imagine people climbing in the gym.
-Usually it involves a team of two, with one person on the ground managing the rope for their climber as they ascend the wall.
+Top-rope climbing is probably what you think of when you imagine people climbing in the gym.
 Rope management, or 'belaying' refers to using specialized skills and equipment ensure the safety of a climber.
 If you want to have access to the entire facility without staff assistance, you'll need to know how to belay.
-To acquire these skills, we offer our 2-hour Introductory Top-Rope Belay Course.
-Anyone wishing to belay in our facility must pass a "belay check", where our staff ensure that your abilities are in line with SFU standards.
+To acquire these skills, we offer a 2-hour Introductory Top-Rope Belay Course.

 Don't have a partner?
 Check to see if we have volunteers who can belay you.
 We can be reached at email@example.com or at 778-782-4059.

 Lead climbing is an advanced climbing technique where the climber 'leads' the rope from the ground to the anchors.
-To acquire these skills, we offer our 3-hour Lead Climbing Course.
-Anyone wishing to lead climb and belay in our facility must pass a "lead belay check", where our staff ensure that your abilities are in line with SFU standards.
-Climbing Wall staff and volunteers are not permitted to lead belay patrons during drop-in hours
+To acquire these skills, we offer a 3-hour Lead Climbing Course.